This is a transcription of an audio lecture from Gnostic Psychology, a course originally given live at the Gnostic Academy of Chicago:

 This raises a very important point, that Pilate represents the mind.
 The Sensual Mind cannot know the truth, and that is why Jesus in the gospels, who represents our own Intimate Christ, is always in conflict with these inferior types of mind, whether within ourselves or in other people.

-This has been the great battle of all the prophets who have awakened their Inner Mind and experienced God, affirming knowledge from the scriptures that explain this science, coming to teach those of the Sensual and Intermediate Minds, and always being rejected, because the teachings of Christ are very radical and require the complete renunciation of one's egotistical sense of self, or one's inner negativity, symbolized as the seven deadly sins: anger, pride, lust, vanity, greed, gluttony, laziness.
+This has been the great battle of all the prophets who have awakened their Inner Mind and experienced God.
+The masters always affirm knowledge from the scriptures and explain this science, coming to teach those of the Sensual and Intermediate Minds, but are always being rejected.
+Since humanity loves to defend egotism, desire, the Sensual and Intermediate Minds, it always rejects the Lord, in every time, place, and culture throughout history and today.
+The teachings of Christ are very radical and require the complete renunciation of one's egotistical sense of self, or one's inner negativity, symbolized as the seven deadly sins: anger, pride, lust, vanity, greed, gluttony, laziness.

 This was symbolized in the story of Lazarus, or the man who was possessed by many demons.
 Christ asked him, "Who are you?"
 And the man said, "We are legion, for we are many."
 (Mark 5:9).
 This typifies a type of psychology that we commonly have and commonly find on this planet, a mind that is fractured, fragmented into a multiplicity of discursive psychological elements.
 This is what we call ego in Gnostic Psychology.

-It is this inner negativity we seek to eliminate in order to awaken what we call the Inner Mind, because what we call soul or consciousness is trapped within all those elements that we call ego, or negative self; not the Higher Self or Innermost, but the part of our soul or רוח Ruach, to use a Hebrew word, that is trapped like the genie in Aladdin's lamp, which is exactly a middle eastern symbol of this teaching.
+It is this inner negativity we seek to eliminate in order to awaken what we call the Inner Mind.
+What we call soul or consciousness is trapped within all those elements, the pluralized ego, or negative self.
+Do not confuse this with the Higher Self or Innermost, the Being, our Inner God.
+Our consciousness or soul can be referred to as נֶ֫פֶשׁ Nephesh, animal soul, which is trapped in the ego like the genie in Aladdin's lamp.
+This is a middle eastern symbol of this teaching.
 The lamp represents the ego which is the foundation of the Sensual and Intermediate Minds.

 So when one knows how to awaken or to extract the genie from the lamp, one can perform miracles, and this is specifically in relation with the awakening of the Inner Mind.

 The Inner Mind is the mind which stores and comprehends the information experienced with the spirit.
 It is a type of knowledge that relates with the soul.
 It is "inner" because it pertains to the very root of our being.
-All the mystical experience that the disciple has such as through samadhi or ecstasy, whether out of the physical body or in meditation, those are experiences of the Inner Mind.
+All the mystical experiences that the disciple has, such as through samadhis or ecstasies, whether out of the physical body or in meditation, those are experiences of the Inner Mind.
 To go to the Latin root of ecstasy, we find ex-statuo: "to stand outside oneself."
-It is when the consciousness or the genie is pulled from the lamp in order to unite with the divine reality.
+It is when the consciousness or the genie is pulled from the lamp, from the conditioning filters of the ego, in order to unite with the divine reality.